skfrost19/Docx-Viewer/README.md

 ## Known Issues

 -   Some complex formatting may not be supported.
 -   Changes to the document may not be saved in the original Docx format.
 -   The extension may not work properly with extremely large documents.

 ## Feedback and Contributions

 -   Feedback, bug reports, and contributions are always welcome!
 -   If you have any suggestions or issues, please open a new issue on the <a href = "https://github.com/skfrost19/Docx-Viewer"> GitHub</a> repository or submit a pull request.

+## Support

 -   Star the repository if you like the extension!

 ## License